 One problem with history is the lack of written sources and other primary evidence, mainly because the doings of the common people were of little interest to diarists and chroniclers.
 We hate knowledge gaps and have a tendency to fill them with possibilities and probabilities masquerading as facts.
 I am told that there is no written mention of Irish people dancing prior to the 10th century and I certainly know that there is no record of the Ancient Romans watching television, yet I am happy to believe that the Irish were dancing in 100AD but I sincerely doubt that the Romans watched television.
 With so few written sources it is also tempting to generalise and assume that recorded events were common throughout the land and not peculiar to the place where they were noted.

 A major problem with compiling the history of Morris is that there is no clear definition of ”Morris Dancing”.
-Some say it should be restricted to the Cotswold variety or certainly no further than Border Morris, others include all group display dances, which throw it as wide as Longsword and Rapper dancing or even Appalachian Tap.
+Generally speaking, it is a form of display dance by a formation team, though there are examples of solos and duets.
+It is not social dancing, where people dance with partners of the opposite sex.
+Some say the term should be restricted to the Cotswold variety or certainly no further than Border Morris, others include all group display dances, which throw it as wide as Longsword and Rapper dancing or even Appalachian Tap.
 The origins and purpose of all these styles may vary considerably.
-The term Morris Dancing has also been applied to a modern cheerleading discipline.
+The term Morris Dancing has also been applied to a modern cheerleading style discipline.
 You can catch some of these diverse styles on Youtube

 It could be argued that all dancing serves a purpose.
 Some of these purposes are:

 1/ Courtship: convincing the opposite gender that you are a healthy specimen, worthy of choice as a partner.

 Some would say that social dance is also a way in which stricter societies could facilitate dalliance between the sexes in a controlled and formal situation.

 2/ Psyching yourself up to a task, as in a war dance.